 TIMSS was first administered in South Africa in 1995 and subsequently in 1999.
 In 2002 it was administered both to Grade 8 and 9 learners, and in 2011 to Grade 9 learners.
-Together, the assessments provide data to analyse trends in South African education for over a decade.
-For TIMSS 2011 in South Africa, the Human Sciences Research Council (HSRC) conducted the study in 285 schools among 11, 969 learners.
+In 2015, TIMSS was administered to Grade 9 learners, and TIMSS Numeracy was conducted with Grade 5 learners.
+In 2019, Grade 5 and 9 learners completed both the mathematics and science assessments.
+Together, the assessments provide data to analyse trends in South African education for over two decades.

 Throughout the TIMSS studies, vast numbers of items have accumulated, and with every cycle certain items are released into the public domain.
 The remainder, which are used as trend items, are not released.
 By releasing items into the public domain; countries are able to use these items as exemplars for preparation for the next TIMSS cycle.
 Considering the large number of items available and the fact that the length of the average TIMSS test is 90 minutes, it is impossible for learners to be tested on all items in the TIMSS repository.
 For this reason TIMSS uses a matrix sampling approach, meaning that all the TIMSS items are spread across 14 booklets, and a single booklet is administered to learners.

 During TIMSS administration a total of four questionnaires are administered in addition to the achievement assessment instruments:

 - The Learner Background Questionnaire is completed by the learner who completed the assessment, and asks about aspects of the learners’ home and school lives: their home environment, school climate for learning, and their perceptions and attitudes towards mathematics and science.